How did Billy Mays die? What was Billy Mays’ cause of death? Mays was only 50.

 Dr. William L. Manion said Billy Mays was a remote user of cocaine and the last time he used cocaine was days ago.
 Manion said cocaine was not a factor in Mays’ death.

 Dr. William L. Manion also said Billy Mays did not abuse prescription drugs.
 The level of prescription drugs in Mays’ body was consistent to the dosage he was prescribed with to deal with his health conditions.

 Billy Mays’ son, Billy Mays III, posted a photo of his dad’s tombstone.

 Visitors Tagged This Post With:

-- how did Billy mays die, how did billy mays die?, how did billy mays died, when did billy mays die, did billy mays die, why did billy mays die, how did billy maze die, how did billy die, how did billy mayes die, how did billy mays died?
+- how did Billy mays die, billy mays cause of death, how did billy mays die?, how did billy mays died, when did billy mays die, did billy mays die, why did billy mays die, how did billy maze die, how did billy mayes die, what did billy mays die from